 If you lean toward traditional cable or satellite TV, DIRECTV is a top-tier option.
 Its Masters Mix channels (ch.
 901–905) offer multiple views of Augusta, including dedicated feeds for specific holes.
 Subscribers on the main Mix channel can also access an interactive app via the DIRECTV remote’s red button.
 It’s a great way to follow your favorite golfers with live scorecards, tee times, and more.

 Looking for something simpler and more budget-friendly?
-ESPN+ streams daily featured group coverage and PGA Tour Live content for just $11.99 a month.
-You can also jump to our Watch for Free section or keep scrolling to explore additional TV providers.
+ESPN+ (via ESPN Select) streams daily featured group coverage and PGA Tour Live content for just $11.99 a month.
+You can also jump to my Watch for Free section or keep scrolling to explore additional TV providers.

 Which TV providers carry the Masters?